-- 7.a Heath Departments- it is the intention of the Policy Committee and the District to work with the Health Department and give them an annual grant to reduce open dumping and litter enforcement.
-Each year, the grant will be developed with metrics and reporting mechanisms. - 7.b Local Law Enforcement: It is the intention of the Policy Committee and the District to work with the Local Law Enforcement to give them an annual grant to reduce open dumping and litter enforcement.
-Each year, the grant will be developed with metrics and reporting mechanisms. - 7.c Other none
+- 7.a Heath Departments it is the intention of the Policy Committee and the District to work with the Health Department and give them an annual grant to reduce open dumping and litter enforcement.
+If the District gets increased funding, this will be the first line item added to the budget to give a grant with metrics and reporting mechanisms. - 7.b Local Law Enforcement: It is the intention of the Policy Committee and the District to work with the Local Law Enforcement and give them an annual grant to reduce open dumping and litter enforcement.
+If the District gets increased funding, this will be the first line item added to the budget to give a grant with metrics and reporting mechanisms. - 7.c Other none